-***A NOTE TO ALL READERS: I have intentionally invited only white people to take part in this group, as we are the ones who need to better understand the effects of racism on our fellow citizens.
-We do not want to put the burden of this work on our friends of color.
+***A NOTE TO ALL READERS: This bookclub is an Antiracist White Learning Group.
+It is the responsibility of white people to understand the effects of racism on our fellow citizens.
+We do not want to increase the burden of our (mis)education on people of color.
 Neither do we want to isolate and have these conversations in a vacuum.
 If you are a person of color who works in the realm of racial justice and would be willing to lead a conversation with our group, we would be honored to host you.
 Please email me with your consultation rate.
 With gratitude, Janet

 All meetings will take place via Zoom video conference.
 Sign up here to join the conversation and receive the meeting link.